 Jefferson Davis, the only president of the Confederate States of America owned a plantation a few miles South of town.
 On February 9, 1861, after Mississippi and six other states had seceded from the Union, the provisional Confederate Congress met in Montgomery, Alabama and elected Jefferson Davis as President of the CSA.
 Two days later, in Vicksburg, President Davis gave his first address as the President of the Confederate States of America.

 Vicksburg has a strong connection with the SCV founder, Lt.
 Gen. Stephen D. Lee, who in later years, worked tirelessly to establish the Vicksburg National Military Park.
+Stephen Dill Lee was an American soldier, and the youngest Confederate lieutenant general of the American Civil War.
+He was the first president of the Mississippi Agricultural and Mechanical College (Mississippi State University)and served from 1880 until 1899.
 General Lee died in Vicksburg on May 28, 1908, becoming ill after giving a speech to former union soldiers from Wisconsin and Iowa.
-He is memorialized by a statue in the Park.
+He is memorialized by a statue in the Vicksburg Military Park.

 Located high on the bluffs overlooking the

 formed a crescent-shaped ring of manned gun

 emplacements aimed at all potential Union

 avenues of approach to the city by land and by

 1862, and remained untested until the spring of